cmssoft/csv-wc-product-import-export/readme.txt

 == Description ==

-CSV WC Product Import Export plugin:
+CSV Product Import Export for WooCommerce plugin:
 WooCommerce Product Import Export, as the name itself explains the plugin.
 You can import and export woocommerce products with a single plugin, where you get perfect solution to develop a product syncronize csv to woocommerce products.
-We understand the pain of manualy entries, thus, CSV WC Product Import Export plugin has got your back.
+We understand the pain of manualy entries, thus, CSV Product Import Export for WooCommerce plugin has got your back.

 Grievance and support:
 Vrinsoft has brought solution to all those problems.
 If you face any problems while developing the import and export woocommerce products or you have any questions or queries, which are not covered in the FAQs, feel free to contact us.
 You will find the contact details on the website Link.
 You can also send the enquiry on the contact details of WordPress or you can ask the questions via email id.

-Core features of the CSV WC Product Import Export plugin:
+Core features of the CSV Product Import Export for WooCommerce plugin:
 •	Developer friendly plugin

 Security:
-When it comes to the security, CSV WC Product Import Export plugin is one of the safest places where you can make a diversified range of product import, product export & cron scheduler with a single plugin for the website.
+When it comes to the security, CSV Product Import Export for WooCommerce plugin is one of the safest places where you can make a diversified range of product import, product export & cron scheduler with a single plugin for the website.
 Personalization with this plugin is simple and flexible.

 == Installation ==